 As a result, asset managers now have unquestioned access to information that would previously have only been available on request and sometimes denied—ranging from more comprehensive information on remuneration to details on the information that corporates previously did not consider to be important enough to communicate, such as water consumption, carbon emissions, and mining fatalities.

-The Climate Bill is another regulation worthy of mention; it was introduced in 2018 to catalyze the long term transition to a climate-resilient and lower carbon economy and society.
+The Climate Bill is another regulation worthy of mention; it was introduced in 2018 to catalyze the long-term transition to a climate-resilient and lower-carbon economy and society.

 Furthermore, in 2020, Refinitiv identified three major trends in ESG in South Africa.

-Firstly, it discovered that ESG was not necessarily at the top of the priority list for corporates and investors in the country; however, there were signs of change.
+Firstly, it was discovered that ESG was not necessarily at the top of the priority list for corporates and investors in the country; however, there were signs of change.
 From an investor and analyst point of view, there was a definite shift from the social or environmental factors of ESG towards a more holistic view that focused on creating sustainable companies.

 Lastly, corporates were abandoning survival mode to embrace active participation and taking proactive steps to measure ESG and measuring how they stack up locally and internationally.

-A study conducted by the University of Pretoria suggests that private equity is a nascent industry in Namibia, with the main regulatory framework set out in regulation 29.
+A study conducted by the University of Pretoria suggests that private equity is a nascent industry in Namibia, with the main regulatory framework set out in Regulation 29.
 The purpose of this regulation is to provide a framework for the prudent management of the unlisted investment sector.
 However, this regulation 29 does not address ESG specifically.

 The study also revealed that there is an awareness of ESG integration across the PE sector, and PE organizations consider ESG in their investment practices; however, the procedures for implementing ESG practices are not necessarily formalized.
 Thus, in most cases, assessing ESG factors are in progress to be formally recognized.

 Further, investors demonstrate RI practices from the perspective of ESG investment exclusions.
 This means that they don’t deploy their funds to portfolio companies in any sin-related industry, such as gambling, liquor, and tobacco.
-Namibia PE don’t also consider investments where there are ethical concerns around the promoter, entrepreneur, or management teams of investee companies.
+Namibia PE doesn’t also consider investments where there are ethical concerns around the promoter, entrepreneur, or management teams of investee companies.

 Barriers to the implementation of ESG initiatives across industries in Namibia include an additional cost for ESG adoption, limited access to ESG data and specialists, the small number of PE firms in Namibia, sacrificing investor returns in favor of ESG integration, and the lack of incentives for ESG.

-Despite the failure of African countries to prioritize ESG values, the continent demonstrate great potential: it has some of the fastest-growing companies in the world, every region has something to offer, be it natural resources or human capital, and it is teeming with young people who are eager to develop it into a valuable, diverse, global leader.
+Despite the failure of African countries to prioritize ESG values, the continent demonstrates great potential: it has some of the fastest-growing companies in the world, every region has something to offer, be it natural resources or human capital, and it is teeming with young people who are eager to develop it into a valuable, diverse, global leader.
 Relevant stakeholders must therefore harness these possibilities to attract responsible investors and promote socio-economic development.